oliwang/oliwang.github.io/content/garden/Blog/BNW001 New Year, New Me, Newsletter and What I learned.md

 ---
-title: "Better Next Week 001 - New Year, New Me, Newsletter and What I learned"
+title: BNW001 New Year, New Me, Newsletter and What I learned
 date: 2023-01-01
 tags:
   - Newsletter